top of page

 Look online for taco recipes and make them at home.
 You can shop for ingredients at the local supermarket.
 Buy flour tortillas or corn taco shells.
 Have a party and let your friends bring ingredients for a different type of tacos.
 Go to the library and take out a Mexican cookbook and pick out a taco recipe to try.

-If you don't want to make them yourself try taco kits that come with soft tortillas or hard corn tacos, seasoning ,and sauces.
-You have to supply the meat, seafood or chicken and vegetables.
-Look for Old El Paso Taco Dinner Kit, Ortega Grande Taco Kit or Taco Bell Taco Kits in the frozen section of your supermarket or Walmart.
+If you don't want to make them yourself but find an easier method try a taco kit sold at your local supermarket.
+They come with soft tortillas or hard corn tacos, seasoning ,and sauces.
+You have to buy the meat, seafood or chicken and vegetables.
+Look for Old El Paso Taco Dinner Kit, Ortega Grande Taco Kit or Taco Bell Taco Kits on the shelf or frozen section of your supermarket or Walmart.

 Photo Source: Flicker/Crystal Hotel Timeshare